 Skip to main content

-Updated May 8, 2026 raff configure writes a YAML config file at ~/.raff/config.yaml containing your API key, the API base URL, and an optional default project ID.
-The CLI reads this on every command unless overridden by env vars or flags.
+Updated May 10, 2026 raff configure walks you through writing a YAML config at ~/.raff/config.yaml (%USERPROFILE%\.raff\config.yaml on Windows).
+The CLI reads this on every command unless overridden by environment variables or per-command flags.

 raff configure